Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 This guide is intended to assist in the migration to `azure-ai-formrecognizer (4.0.0-beta.1 - above)` from `azure-ai-formrecognizer (3.1.x - below)`.
 It will focus on side-by-side comparisons for similar operations between the two package versions.

 We assume that you are familiar with the previous SDK `azure-ai-formrecognizer (3.1.x - below)`.
-If not, please refer to the new SDK README for [azure-ai-formrecognizer][README] directly rather than this migration guide.
+If you are new to this library, please refer to the SDK README for [azure-ai-formrecognizer][README] directly rather than this migration guide.

 ## Table of contents
 - [Migration benefits](#migration-benefits)